FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack_iperf3/output/bits_per_second.rst

    limitations under the License.

-Test type
+Bits per second
-^^^^^^^^^
+^^^^^^^^^^^^^^^

-This entry has a string value, set individually by tests.
+Value of this entry is a float, as reported by iperf3.
-Some tests may not set this, the entry is not present in that case (test type is unknown, probably not one of the known types).
+This is the performance measured by the test.

-Currently implemented values are "mrr", "ndrpdr", "reconf", "soak", "hoststack_ab", "hoststack_iperf3" and "hoststack_vpp_echo".
+TODO: Is this goodput or bandwidth?

-As the result mapping contains a sub-mapping named after the test type, this information is derived, so this entry appears only in info output.
+TODO: Is this upload, download, or combination of both?

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.